Top 10 Quicksilver Messenger Service Songs

 # 5 – Shady Grove

-“Shady Groove” was the title track to the band’s third album Shady Groove.
+“Shady Groove” was the title track to the band’s third album, Shady Groove.
 The album was released in 1969.
-The band’s sound changed direction on this one because of the addition of legendary keyboardist Nicky Hopkins to the group.
-You can hear it immediately as the song opens up with a fascinating keyboard lick that circles the striking guitars and then evolves into a great riff that almost sounds like The Who.
+The band’s sound shifted on this one with the addition of legendary keyboardist Nicky Hopkins.
+You can hear it immediately as the song opens with a fascinating keyboard lick that circles the striking guitars, then evolves into a great riff that almost sounds like The Who.
 It’s such a great tune!

 # 4 – Holy Moly